 The Cardinals spent some of their time during the early days of the Conclave writing and editing their Electoral Capitulations.
 In fact, on October 5 they voted not to begin the voting until they had subscribed to the Capitulations [Martinelli, Diary].
 Happily, the Capitulations were completed later that day.
+A letter of Caracciolo to the Emperor Charles (November 30, 1523) [Bergenroth, no. 613, p.
+595] indicates that one of the provisions was that the Pope would not make war or conclude peace without the consent of the College of Cardinals.
 In 1523 a very extensive document was produced (Giornale Storico degli Archivi Toscani Anno 1858 No. 2, 107-117), which was finally signed by the Cardinals on October 7.
 Among the clauses:

 I promise, swear and vow that I will not remove the Roman Curia from the City of Rome, nor will I transfer it from one place to another, whether from one province to another inside Italy, without the consent of a majority of the cardinals; and outside of Italy, without the consent of two-thirds of the cardinals.